Software Engineering: A Modern Approach

 No Silver Bullet

 Software development has unique characteristics when compared to other engineering products, especially hardware.
 Frederick Brooks, a recipient of the 1999 Turing Award and a pioneer in Software Engineering, was among the first to underscore this fact.
-In 1987, he wrote an essay titled No Silver Bullet: Essence and Accident in Software Engineering (link) where he highlights the peculiarities of Software Engineering.
+In 1987, he wrote an essay titled No Silver Bullet: Essence and Accident in Software Engineering (link), in which he highlighted the peculiarities of software engineering.

 According to Brooks, there are two types of difficulties in software engineering: essential difficulties and accidental difficulties.
 Essential ones are intrinsic to the field and are unlikely to be solved by novel technologies.